pstrzalk/RAG-and-vector-search-demo/README.md

 Source code of application used as a demo for "My LLM is smarter than yours" presentation.
 It showcases usage of Vector Search and RAG architecture

+## DISCLAIMER

+This is not an example of good coding.
+Its only purpose is educational.
+In fact, I've never intended to publish it, but I was asked after one of the presentations.

+So, enjoiy :)

 ## IMPORTANT!

 Add your custom knowledge sources in `seeds/company_secrets.rb` before running seeds